ICMS-conference/icms-conference.github.io/index.md

 # International Congress on Mathematical Software

-The “International Congress of Mathematical Software” (ICMS) is a community of researchers and practioners centered around “mathematical software” as a scientific activity. ... [more](/about/)
+The “International Congress of Mathematical Software” (ICMS) is a community of researchers and practitioners centered around “mathematical software” as a scientific activity. ... [more](/about/)

 ### ICMS Publications